Get creative with this easy butterfly painting tutorial.

 It's starting to look like a butterfly.
 That's the joy of painting.

-Paint the white spots and dashes in the black wing edges.
-They may be handled in one of two ways:
+Paint the white spots and dashes in the black edge of the wings.
+The white markings may be handled in either of two ways:

-• It's your choice, either way is fine.
+It's your choice, either way is fine.
+You can see the difference between the two methods in the photo above.

 There are more ways to save the white paper besides painting around it.